cysouw/diathesis/text/c07_participle.md

 Most participles are regularly derived from verb stems that allow for finite verbforms.
 However, there are various participles that are not directly related to a finite verb, but that still occur in light verb constructions.
 Parallel to the '.3' sections in earlier chapters, I will discuss here various different kinds of participles without finite counterpart:

-i.
-Some participles have an idiomatic meaning that is not transparently related to the meaning of the morphologically corresponding finite verb. ii.
-Some participles are derived from nouns, and the corresponding finite verb does not exist. iii.
-Some participles might seem to be regular participles of particle verbs, but the corresponding particle verb does not exist as a finite verb (only the verb without the particle).
+- Some participles have an idiomatic meaning that is not transparently related to the meaning of the morphologically corresponding finite verb (see [@sec:participles-idiomatic-meaning]).
+- Some participles are derived from nouns, and the corresponding finite verb does not exist (see [@sec:participles-nouns]).
+- Some participles might seem to be regular participles of particle verbs, but the corresponding particle verb does not exist as a finite verb – only the verb without the particle does exist (see [@sec:participles-preverbs]).

-### Idiomatic meaning of participles
+### Idiomatic meaning of participles {#sec:participles-idiomatic-meaning}

 Some participles have obtained a specialised idiomatic meaning, different from the finite use of the verb.
 For example *verwenden* 'to plead for' with participle *verwandt* [@next a] has given rise to a completely separate participle *verwandt* 'to be related' [@next b].
 Note that there is also a separate verb *verwenden* meaning 'to utilize' with a different participle *verwendet*.